router5/router5.github.io/_guides/configuring-routes.md

 ## Defining your routes as POJOs

-You can define your routes as a flat array or nested array of routes
-- When using a flat array of routes, nested route names need to have their full name specified.
+You can define your routes as a flat array or nested array of routes.
+When using a flat array of routes, nested route names need to have their full name specified.

-- For each route, as well as `path` and `name`, you can specify a `canActivate` method which will be automatically registered.
+Route objects also accept the following properties:
+- `canActivate`: a method to control whether or not the route node can be activated (see [Preventing navigation](/docs/preventing-navigation.html))
+- `forwardTo`: if specified, the router will transition to the forwarded route instead.
+It is useful for defaulting to a child route, or having multiple paths pointing to the same route.

 __Flat array of routes__